Aditikhasnis/XAI-VD/README.md

 # XAI-VD
+## Denoising

-## Ulitized U-net archietecture because of the u shaped encoder decoder with skip conncets helps to minnimize the losss and very helpfull in real life situation
+Utilized U-Net architecture because the U-shaped encoder-decoder with skip connections helps minimize loss and is very helpful in real-life situations.